JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

   -- widefly
   -- class loader of java

 28 Feb, 2020
 -----------
-There is a dom4j issue today, finially found it is caused by maven dependency scope:
+There is a dom4j issue today, finally found it is caused by maven dependency scope:
-There are 3 classpaths in maven: compile, test and runtime, there are different scopes and availability:
+There are 3 **classpaths** in maven: compile, test and runtime, there are different **scopes** and availability:
 	-- compile - it is default scope, 'compile' scope dependencies are available for all 3 classpaths - transitive.
 	-- provided - 'provided' scope dependencies are available compile & test classpath only, not available in runtime classpath - not transitive.
 	-- runtime - 'runtime' scope dependencies are available in runtime and test classpath, but not available in compile classpath - transitive